 The City Kids – Things That Never Were

-Long Distance Calling – How We Want to Live?
+26th June 2020Long Distance Calling – How We Want to Live?

-Hail Spirit Noir – Eden in Reverse
+26th June 2020Hail Spirit Noir – Eden in Reverse

 Label: Agonia Records / Release date: 19th June 2020

 For a while now, Greek musical scene has proven to be extremely vibrant and interesting and together with Polish, Canadian and French, it might just be one of the most interesting rock/metal scenes.
-One of the very distinctive bands to come out Greece is Hail Spirit Noir whose take on black metal and prog has from the beginning been as unique as it was constituent in its quality.
+One of the very distinctive bands to come out of Greece is Hail Spirit Noir whose take on black metal and prog has from the beginning been as unique as it was constituent in its quality.
 Another very steady aspect of this band has been massive progress, which accompanied each next release.
-In the beginning the focus was on interesting bland of (post) black metal and 70’s prog.
-Over the time the immediate impact of black metal has been dialed down some and here in 2020 the black metal characteristics are used more as spice and important aspect of creating the overall atmosphere of the album.
+In the beginning, the focus was on interesting bland of (post) black metal and ’70s prog.
+Over the time the immediate impact of black metal has been dialled down some and here in 2020 the black metal characteristics are used more as spice and important aspect of creating the overall atmosphere of the album.

-The 70’s prog inspirations are now also accompanied by massive 80’s influences and the diverse cocktail sets the stage for a rather unique musical experience.
+The 70’s prog inspirations are now also accompanied by massive ’80s influences, and the diverse cocktail sets the stage for a rather unique musical experience.

-Guitars are generally pushed back with much more space for synths, which for the major part draw inspiration from 80’s sci-fi soundtracks.
-This gives the album retro-futuristic quality, which is one of the most prominent elements of the overall soundscape.
+Guitars are generally pushed back with much more space for synths, which for the major part draw inspiration from ’80s sci-fi soundtracks.
+This gives the album a retro-futuristic quality, which is one of the most prominent elements of the overall soundscape.
 Well, at least at first glance, because the importance of other instrumentation as well as vocals which with its mellow and almost vulnerable quality add an important gorgeous layer to this multilayered opus.

 The combining such different elements is not easy and especially if the result is to have an eminent flow and overview as well as a unique manifestation of creativity.